 Impact on Society:

-- Junko Furuta - everything about the worst death in history
+- Junko Furuta - Everything about the Worst Death in History

-Nevada-Tan Case: When Bullying Triggers Tragedy
+The Nevada-Tan Case: When Bullying Triggers Tragedy

 In 2004, a crime committed by an 11-year-old girl shook Japan.
-Known by the pseudonym "Nevada-Tan", the girl, whose real name is Natsumi Tsuji, murdered her 12-year-old classmate, Satomi Mitarai, in an empty classroom.
+Known by the pseudonym “Nevada-Tan“, the girl, whose real name is Natsumi Tsuji, murdered her classmate, Satomi Mitarai, 12, in an empty classroom.
 Using a utility knife, Natsumi attacked her classmate after a discussion about popularity and bullying, exposing a dark side of school pressures.

 Developments:

-Notorious Murderers' Crimes in Japan
+Crimes of Notorious Killers in Japan

 Jonathan Nakada Ludeña